Top 20 Ways to Reduce Your Carbon Footprint

 - Fly less and, when you do fly, purchase carbon offsets (select "Individual" then click on the airplane icon to view the airplane carbon calculator).
 Here's information on offset programs for all the airlines.

 - Consider installing solar panels on your home.

 - Choose low carbon activities (i.e., hiking vs. sky diving, kayaking vs. powerboats, electric vs. gasoline-powered yard equipment).

 - Choose green hotels and encourage hotels you visit to green their practices.

 - Support climate action organizations.
 Research the companies you buy from (especially ongoing purchases).
 If they aren't reducing greenhouse gases themselves and supporting action on climate change, switch to a company that is.

-- Promote a carbon fee and dividend policy to provide incentives for companies and individuals to reduce carbon emissions.
+- Vote like your future depends on it - because it does!
+Always vote in every election for the candidate who is most likely to support climate-friendly policies.
+Ask your elected officials to support a carbon fee and dividend policy to provide incentives for companies and individuals to reduce carbon emissions.

-- Learn more about climate change and share what you learn with others (PowerPoint Recent Findings on Climate Change and Climate Change: What Is It, Proof It's Happening and What You Can Do About It).
+- Learn more about climate change and share what you learn with others (Climate Change FAQ).

 - Encourage and support greenhouse-reducing practices in your community: